 This Act may be cited as the Painters’ Registration Act 1961 and shall come into operation on a day to be fixed by proclamation 1.

-2. Interpretation
+2. Terms used in this Act

 In this Act unless inconsistent with the context or subject matter —

-“the Board” means the Painters’ Registration Board constituted under this Act;

 “Association” means the Master Painters, Decorators and Signwriters’ Association of Western Australia (Industrial Union of Employers), Perth;

+“Minister” means the Minister for the time being charged with the administration of this Act;

+“painter” means any person, partnership or company or other body corporate who or which carries out painting;

 “painting” means the application by any method recognized or adopted by the painting trade of paint, varnish or stain or any substance or preparation of a composition similar thereto or recognized by the trade as a substitute therefor to the whole or any part of a building or other structure of a kind recognized by law as a fixture (but not being a floor, path or driveway composed of concrete or other similar substance) and —

 (a) includes such processes or treatments as are commonly known to the trade as graining, kalsomining, marbling, distempering, gilding, colour-washing, staining, varnishing and plastic reliefing;